 The voice that causes you to procrastinate and avoid any type of confrontation or conflict wants you to believe you are doing good by keeping the peace.
 It can damage relationships because issues are never dealt with causing emotions to come out in unhealthy ways.

 So, what can you do to silence these self-limited voices?

-Get into your body - We experience the world through our five senses.
-When we are feeling attacked by a barrage of negative messaging, if we get centered in our bodies, we can discern what the truth is over a lie.
-We can filter the messaging through the eyes of what can be seen, touched and experienced outside of our minds.
-Bringing our focus out of our head and into your bodies can bring a fresh perspective and zap the power of those limiting beliefs.
+Get into your body – You experience the world through your five senses.
+When you are feeling attacked by a barrage of negative messaging, if you get centered in your bodies, you can discern what the truth is over a lie.
+You can filter the messaging through the eyes of what can be seen, touched and experienced outside of your mind.
+Bringing your focus out of your head and into your body can bring a fresh perspective and zap the power of those limiting beliefs.
 Try using different breathing techniques to shift the energy and shed the fixed mindset that is keeping you stuck.

 Tune into our inner wisdom – Your inner wisdom is fueled by five superpowers.
 Your wisdom gives you the ability to embrace a growth mindset by exploring possibilities with a curious and open mind.
 It allows you to empathize with yourself and others to bring compassion and deeper levels of understanding to any given set of circumstances.
 It allows you to be innovative and create out-of-the-box solutions and solve even the most challenging problems.
 It helps you navigate a path that will keep you in alignment with your core values and stay on target for living out your mission.
 It silences the sabotaging voices and eliminates the interference they create so you can take decisive action free from stress.